jlacar/jlacar.github.io/index.md

 Thanks for dropping by!
 My name is Junilu Lacar and I am a technical coach currently working for Accenture |
 SolutionsIQ.

-_**Obligatory Disclaimer**: All opinions expressed in this blog are my own and do not necessarily reflect those of my employer._

 As a long-time developer and student of agile software development techniques, I am constantly looking for ways to improve my craft and help others improve as well.
 I hope you'll find something useful here.